ParvTiwari/Nirmaan/README.md

 # Usage

--   Paste your introduction or use **Load Sample**\
+-   Paste your introduction or use **Load Sample**
--   View detailed scoring across all 8 criteria\
+-   View detailed scoring across all 8 criteria
--   See penalties applied for incoherence or gibberish\
+-   See penalties applied for incoherence or gibberish
 -   Use feedback to improve your communication skills

 # Deployment

-This project is deployed on **Vercel**:\
+This project is deployed on **Vercel**:
 **https://nirmaan-cyan.vercel.app/**

-To deploy yourself: 1.
-Upload the project to GitHub\
+To deploy yourself:
+1. Upload the project to GitHub\
 2. Import the repository into Vercel\
-3. Deploy --- Vercel automatically serves static files
+3. Deploy: Vercel automatically serves static files